 - Passport copy

-Admissions decisions will be confirmed one month of receipt of application, and students should receive the admissions documents and DS-2019 6-8 weeks after the application is received.
+Admissions decisions will be confirmed one month after the UMN application deadline (October 1/April 1), and students should receive the admissions documents and I-20 about 8 weeks after the application deadline.

 Estimated Cost of Living

 Cost of attendance is also outlined on page four of our exchange application.
 Students living in an apartment managed by the University are not required to have a meal plan, but they can opt-in to a meal plan.

 CSE International Programs | firstname.lastname@example.org